© Copyright 2013 – Present

 Support: Gallery wrap stretched canvas

 Description: A landscape painting of large round hay bales depicting life in East Texas.
 This painting will not need a frame as the painting extends around the edges of the canvas.
+The artwork is accompanied by an official Certificate of Authentication signed by the artist.

 FREE shipping and handling within the U.S.A.